 What is UnTap?

 You've likely heard of Wizard of the Coast's hit card game, Magic: The Gathering.
 Fans of this addicting strategy battle will play the game anywhere, from the privacy of their own home to the energetic atmosphere of an airport.

 But what can you do if you don't know many people who play, or simply don't feel like venturing into the cold, cruel world today?
 Internet to the rescue!
 Your options:

-- You could utilize the official Magic: The Gathering online site; however, collecting cards there is gonna cost you some dough.
+- Utilize the official Magic: The Gathering online site; however, collecting cards there is gonna cost you some serious dough.
+See previous point.

 - If you're willing to put up with a few issues (we'll get to those later), you can try a using a website or program like Cockatrice.
 One one of your best bets is the browser-based website UnTap.

 Once you login to UnTap (you'll have to make a username, and confirm it through email), you'll want to build a deck; simply click New Deck to begin.
 You can manually search for the cards one by one, but it's much faster to paste a deck recipe.

 Once you have at least one ready, click Games on the main Hub to browse through available matches.
 If you don't see the format you're looking for, create your own game and name it Vintage, Modern, or whatever mode you're utilizing.
 Typically, I have an opponent enter my created game within five minutes, so you're not usually dilly-dallying long.
 Thankfully, the site will beep when another player joins, so feel free to do whatever on your computer while you wait.

 UnTap will randomly select a player to go first, but you'll be manually performing tasks (see Cons for more information), like drawing your opening hand.
 It's time to duel—er, play Magic!